Mbed-TLS/mbedtls-docs/kb/how-to/random_generator_cloning.md

 If your application instantiates a [legacy random generator](#legacy-random-generators) in a parent process and uses them in a child created by `fork()`, you must reseed the random generator after forking, before using it.
 Call `mbedtls_ctr_drbg_reseed()` or `mbedtls_hmac_drbg_reseed()` in both the parent process and the child process, before using the random generator.

 Note that additional considerations apply in configurations where the only entropy source is a nonvolatile seed.
-See “TODO”.
+See “[Cloning with only a nonvolatile seed](#cloning-with-only-a-nonvolatile-seed)”.

 ## Protecting an application on a cloned system